rschristopher/ischristtrue.com/src/truth.md

 Either we pretend everything is rational and we can call ourselves a "realist" or a
- "pramatist",
+ "pragmatist",
  or we do the exact opposite
  and embrace the esoteric
  spiritual systems all competing for our attention.
 Maybe
  Buddhists
- have the right answer, or
+ have the truth or
  maybe any of the various [gurus](https://en.wikipedia.org/wiki/Maharishi_Mahesh_Yogi) or